Opening Range Trading Strategy

 - price generally trading around either day high or day low

-We will ask five questions for analyzing the opening range.
-The answers to these questions will give your insight into the stock’s current condition.
+We will ask five questions to analyze the opening range.
+The answers to these questions will give you insight into the stock’s current condition.

 - What types of days?

-Where does it occur with respect to the previous day range?
+Where does it occur with respect to the previous day’s range?

-- Inside or outside of the previous day range.
+- Inside or outside of the previous day’s range.
 Identify the opening range and see where the opening range stands, above or below the previous day range (PDR)

 - Identify the opening range and see whether the opening range is low at support or the opening range is high at resistance.

 - Why is it important to establish whether or not the low (high) represents significant support (resistance)?
-When you are trading using the OR you will approach each day assuming that the OR high and low are likely to be important price levels
+When trading using the OR, you will approach each day assuming that the OR high and low are likely to be important price levels.

 - If you knew that a particular price level was likely to be either the high for the day or a significant breakout point, wouldn’t you want to focus on that stock and that price level?
 You don’t need to know anything about the OR to understand that.

-- Where was the last SR crack, on upside or downside, successful crack or failure
+- Where was the last SR crack, on the upside or downside, successful crack or failure

 The bias of the day(bullish, bearish, neutral)

-- The opening range represents the bulls and bears establish their initial positions for the day.
+- The opening range represents the bulls and bears establishing their initial positions for the day.

-- The most basic application of the opening range principle is that when a stock moves away from the opening range indicates that one side is stronger than the other.
-When a stock moves above the opening range the bulls are in control.
+- The most basic application of the opening range principle is that when a stock moves away from the opening range, it indicates that one side is stronger than the other.
+The bulls are in control when a stock moves above the opening range.
 This means the prevailing sentiment in the stock is bullish.
-The manner in which the stock breaks above and trades above the opening range will indicate the strength of the bullish sentiment.
+How the stock breaks above, and trades above the opening range will indicate the strength of the bullish sentiment.

 - Don’t buy aggressively until this stock heads upward.
-Those stocks that trade back above the opening price are likely to go even higher.
-This is because of new bulls entry plus a short cover buy order .so after the reaction period market set the tone of the morning trend
+Those stocks that trade above the opening price will likely go even higher.
+This is because of a new bull entry plus a short cover buy order, so after the reaction period, the market set the tone of the morning trend

 - Check bias with the trend

-- Don’t sell above opening range, sell below the opening range
+- Don’t sell above the opening range; sell below the opening range

 - This technique does not work all of the time

-How to find the bias of the day?
+How do we find the bias of the day?

 - Flat pullback (price consolidates high of the day).
 Look to see if most of the trading is near one end of the range.
 Has the stock spent most of its OR period near the highs of the OR?
 If so, this is a bullish Strong buy signal.

-- If a stock goes from an up opening and then sells off and remains beneath its opening price after the morning pullback has stabilized, it’s possible that the stock has reached its high of the day.
+- If a stock goes from an up opening and then sells off and remains beneath its opening price after the morning pullback has stabilized, it may have reached its high of the day.

 Volume activity for the entire Opening Range?

-- Big volume during the OR means there is something unusual going on and that is exactly what you want if you are looking for a big breakout day
+- Big volume during the OR means something unusual is going on, and that is exactly what you want if you are looking for a big breakout day.

 Note: Volume it is important to watch the volume carefully when determining if the price will continue in the direction of the opening range

-- If the stock is up and the volume is also high and also the price remain above its opening price after the early morning pullback, it is an excellent sign that the stock has further to go on the upside.
+- If the stock is up, the volume is also high, and the price remains above its opening price after the early morning pullback, it is an excellent sign that the stock has further to go on the upside.

-- If high volume appears after a up move and the stock immediately comes under selling pressure, chances are that this volume was a seller
+- If high volume appears after an up move and the stock immediately comes under selling pressure, chances are that this volume was a seller.

 Opening range relative strength with respect to sector and index